 - 3.1 Under a shared ownership lease, you only pay for part of the market value up front, and you agree to pay rent on the remaining share to the landlord. - 3.2 The total rent to pay at the start of the lease is based on the percentage of the remaining share of the market value you did not pay for.
 This percentage is noted in the 'Summary of costs' document.
-If you buy more shares in your home, the rent will go down.

-3.3 The rent is reviewed on each Review Date whether or not you will have owned the property for a year at the date of the first Review Date.
+If you buy more shares in your home, the rent will go down. - 3.3 The rent is reviewed on each Review Date whether or not you will have owned the property for a year at the date of the first Review Date.
 The Review Date is set out in the 'Summary of costs' document and in your lease.

-Your rent will increase when it is reviewed.
-It will not go down even if the Retail Prices Index (RPI) has fallen.
-Your actual rent increase will be calculated each year based on the RPI increase and additional percentage set out in your lease.
+Depending on the terms of your lease, your rent will be reviewed by reference to either the Retail Price Index (RPI) or the Consumer Price Index (CPI).
+This will be shown in the 'Rent Review' section in the 'Summary of Costs' document.
+Your rent will in normal circumstances increase when it is reviewed .
+Your actual rent increase will be calculated each year and will usually be based on the RPI or CPI increase and additional percentage set out in your lease.
 Your landlord will notify you each year what this amount will be.